ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 # Community - No Jerks Allowed

 - "No jerks allowed" - a key early message
-  - FOSS communities value group contributors, not lone wolves
+  - Apache communities value group contributors, not lone wolves
-  - Diverse communities that can attract new contributors over time
+  - Diverse communities attract more new contributors over time
+  - BDFL not allowed in Apache PMCs

 ???
 There are many ways to say this - No Jerks Allowed, Avoid Poisonous